QwenLM/Qwen2.5/README.md

 > llama.cpp adopts "rotating context management" and infinite generation is made possible by evicting earlier tokens.
 > It could configured by parameters and the commands above effectively disable it.
 > For more details, please refer to [our documentation](https://qwen.readthedocs.io/en/latest/run_locally/llama.cpp.html#llama-cli).

-> [!IMPORTANT]
-> Our GGUF models include a different but equivalent chat template for compatibility with the template engine used by llama.cpp.

 ### Ollama